SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-In this section, we explain how \sysname overcomes the limitations of RCC-PDTE to design efficient private evaluation of gradient boosting models (XGBoost and AdaBoost). \sysname leverages RCC-PDTE's number comparison (\autoref{subsec:number-comparison}) and SumPath computation ((\autoref{subsec:path-computation})) to evaluate multiple decision trees in a SIMD manner.
-Then, \sysname efficiently computes the private inference result based on three novel techniques: blind code conversion, computation clustering, and ciphertext compression.
-Each of these techniques solve the three problems of RCC-PDTE (\autoref{subsec:rcc-pdte-limitation}).
+In this section, we explain how \sysname solves the challenges of efficiently evaluating private decision forests, especially gradient boosting models (i.e., XGBoost and AdaBoost). \sysname's innovation lies in efficiently computing the inference results of private gradient boosting models based on three novel techniques: computation clustering, ciphertext compression, and blind code conversion. \sysname internally leverages RCC-PDTE's value comparison (\autoref{appendix:cw-comparison}) and SumPath computation (\autoref{subsec:path-evaluation}) to evaluate decision trees.

-\para{Threat Model:} The server's secret is the trained gradient boosting model.
-The client's secret is its feature inputs for inference.
-At the end of the private inference protocol between the server and client, the server learns nothing about the client's feature inputs, whereas the client learns only the following: (1) the inference score/probability of each classification; (2) the capped (i.e., maximum possible) number of trees and the capped total number of paths across all trees.